neondatabase/website/content/docs/connect/connectivity-issues.md

 "s0" already exists
 ```

 Prisma Migrate requires a direct connection to the database.
 It does not support a pooled connection with PgBouncer, which is the connection pooler used by Neon.
-Attempting to run Prisma Migrate commands, such as prisma migrate dev, with a pooled connection causes this error.
+Attempting to run Prisma Migrate commands, such as `prisma migrate dev`, with a pooled connection causes this error.
 To resolve this issue, please refer to our [Prisma Migrate with PgBouncer](../guides/prisma-migrate#prisma-migrate-with-pgbouncer) instructions.

 ## Need help?